 April Daniels Hussar, managing editor, Romper

 Christine is a music and brain scientist turned multimedia creative who creates content to help people reduce the emotional, physical, and logistical stressors from their lives so they have more room to pursue what they care about and enjoy.
-She is the co-host of the Edit Your Life podcast, co-author of Minimalist Parenting, founder/editor of BostonMamas.com, designer of Brave New World Designs, and creative director at Women Online.
+She is the co-host of the Edit Your Life podcast, co-author of Minimalist Parenting, founder/editor of BostonMamas.com, designer of Brave New World Designs, creative director at Women Online and a speaker.
 Christine lives in the Boston area with her husband Jonathan, daughters Laurel and Violet, and standard poodle James.

 Damon Brown, entrepreneur, author, Inc. Magazine columnist & coach